troch/route-node/README.md

 # route-node

 A package to create a tree (trie) of named routes.
 It is similar to [routington](https://www.npmjs.com/package/routington) except that nodes are not added by splitting path by segment ("/").
-Instead the trie is built with the supplied nodes, meaning each node is a valid route.
+Instead the tree is built with the supplied nodes, meaning each node is a valid route.

-**The API is subject to change, as a router will be designed on top of it**
+**This module is being used for developing a router, API is subject to change without notice**

 ## Install